Black Friday (shopping): United Kingdom

 In the United Kingdom, the term "Black Friday" originated within the police and NHS to refer to the Friday before Christmas.
 It is the day when emergency services activate contingency plans to cope with the increase in workload due to many people going out drinking on the last Friday before Christmas.
 These plans can include setting up mobile field hospitals near city centre nightspots.
 The term has then been adopted outside those services to refer to the evening and night of the Friday immediately before Christmas, and would now be considered a mainstream term and not simply as jargon of the emergency services.

 Traditionally, Boxing Day had been considered the biggest shopping day of the year in the UK.
 However, in the 2010s, several American-owned retailers, such as Amazon UK and the Walmart-owned chain Asda, began to hold US-style Black Friday promotions; in 2014, more British retailers began to adopt the concept, including Argos, John Lewis, and Very.
 That year, police forces were called to shops across Britain to deal with crowd control issues, assaults, threatening customers, and traffic issues.
 In response to incidents at branches of Tesco, Greater Manchester Police's deputy chief constable Ian Hopkins said shoppers had behaved in an "appalling" fashion, and criticized shops for not making adequate security arrangements to ensure the safety of customers."
 Following these incidents, some retailers began to discontinue or heavily modify their promotions, with Asda stating that it would not hold all of its sales across a single day.

 In 2016, total spending on online retail sites on Black Friday was £1.23 billion, a 2.2% increase over 2015.
 In 2017, UK retail sales in November grew faster than in December for the first time.

-In Welsh, Black Friday is known by some as Dydd Gwener y Gwario Gwirion (Silly Spending Friday).